 This course introduces students to advanced unmanned aerial systems (UAS) mission planning and operation, as they progress to higher level simulation and mission planning/ execution.
 Lab/Field: Student teams launch, recover and maintain advanced Unmanned Aerial Systems.
-Current projects are underway and planned in coastal erosion, estuarine mapping, salmon spawning grounds mapping, coastal forestry, and construction management mapping.
-Some of our advanced coastal drone missions are shown here: https://www.facebook.com/chuck.getter.5
+Current projects are underway and planned in wetlands restoration monitoring, seagrass bed mapping, whale and salmon observation.

-Lecture: This course introduces students to UAS operations using Phantom 3 and 4 platforms, sensors and terminology.
-Continues to explores integration and application of UAS resources in United States airspace.
-Focuses on building and executing simulated operations in a non- combative environment.
-Content includes second half of Part 107 ground school instruction.
-Lab: Student teams are issued commercial grade drones which are used to create orthophoto, topographic, vegetation, and 3D aerial maps while following lesson plans in radio communications, performance, physiological factors, decision making, airport operations, maintenance and pre-ﬂight procedures.
+They focus on building and executing simulated operations.
+The content includes the second half of Part 107 ground school instruction.
+Each student is issued a ready to fly quad copter drone which is used to create photo mosaics, topographic, vegetation, and 3D aerial maps while following lesson plans in radio communications, performance, physiological factors, decision making, airport operations, maintenance and pre-ﬂight procedures.
 In addition students experience flying a fixed wing drone over larger areas.

 This course introduces students to unmanned aerial systems (UAS) and surveys current UAS platforms, sensors, terminology, challenges to integrating UAS to the national airspace system and operations under FAA (Federal Aviation Administration) regulations for small unmanned aircraft (Part 107).
 Content includes ﬁrst half of Part 107 ground school instruction.
-Lab: Students are issued an RTF (ready to fly) drone trainer and learn to ﬂy them using lesson plans in airspace, weather, performance, loading, emergency procedures, and crew resource management; A module is being prepared allowing student to build their own drone and fly it.
-Field: Field trips are planned to an airport, a tower, a flight museum, and a flight service center.
+Field trips are planned to an airport, a tower, a flight museum, and a flight service center.
 All other field hours are dedicated to flying drones and building logged hours.